neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/example_pipelines/index.md

-# Example Pipelines
+# Examples

-This page holds example pipelines for researchers at the SWC.
-It details their setup, experimental paradigms along with the pipelines they use for preprocessing / analysis.
-Take a look through and feel free to get in contact with anyone through Slack.
+This page shares extracellular electrophysiology pipelines in use by researchers across the SWC.

-Below are a set of SpikeInterface scripts for preprocessing and sorting of data from a range of experimental setups.
-Also see the list of repositories with code for mutlimodal analysis including electrophysiology.
+These examples aim to demonstrate the possibilities for ephys pipeline building rather than serve as drop-in tools for data processing.
+However, please feel free to get in contact with any listed researchers to ask questions or for advice!

 ::::{grid} 1 2 2 2
 :gutter: 3